 Study Abroad programs provide unparalleled learning opportunities that we believe every student should experience.
 Additionally, college students and graduates with international experience have greater access to lucrative internships and career opportunities in the nation's top think tanks, the foreign service, and international businesses.

-Global citizens view the world through an international lens rather than as a member of one nation or society.
 First Trip promotes global citizenship and holds true that the path to global citizenship is initiated when we embed ourselves into another culture far different from our own.
 Therefore, countries that are comparable to the United States in overall standard of living, culture, and way of life are not eligible destinations.